A Comparison of 8 Buttercream Frostings (and How to Pick the Right One)

 - Don’t like the flavor or textures of puddings.

-- Are just starting with cake decorating and require something that looks immediately and easily polished; this one takes a little more time and patience to get super smooth, but it definitely can be done.
+- Are just starting with cake decorating and require something that looks polished immediately and easily; this one takes a little more time and patience to get super smooth, but it can definitely be done.

-French buttercream is a beautifully rich and decadent frosting made of egg yolks, sugar, and butter.
-Because of the egg yolks, texture-wise it has a bit more body than the meringue buttercreams (Swiss and Italian) and a nice glossy sheen.
+French buttercream is a rich, decadent frosting made with egg yolks, sugar, and butter.
+Because of the egg yolks, texture-wise, it has a bit more body than the meringue buttercreams (Swiss and Italian) and a nice glossy sheen.

 Do choose French Buttercream if: